How retailers allocate new SKUs without historical sales data (retail allocation guide)

 AI models can analyze multiple demand signals simultaneously, including store demographics, category performance, traffic patterns, and product attributes.
 This allows retailers to generate more accurate initial allocation recommendations than traditional rule-based planning methods.

-How does HipHip.ai help retailers improve initial allocation decisions?
+How does HipHip.AI help retailers improve initial allocation decisions?

-HipHip.ai helps retail teams analyze store-level demand signals, inventory performance, and product trends across their store network.
+HipHip.AI helps retail teams analyze store-level demand signals, inventory performance, and product trends across their store network.
 By identifying where demand is likely to emerge and monitoring early sales signals, the platform helps retailers allocate inventory more intelligently and respond quickly when demand patterns change.